Hermann Hoth: Appointment as 17th Army commander

 On 9 October, Hoth was appointed commander of the 17th Army in Ukraine.
 This army's previous commander, Carl-Heinrich von Stülpnagel, had been criticized for his "timid leadership", and the OKH deemed Hoth to be the right individual to get the 17th Army to advance more aggressively.
 This decision was motivated by the assessment of Army Group North commander Wilhelm Ritter von Leeb who had lauded Hoth as "intelligent, deliberate, good mind for operational questions, leads very well", and "suitable as an army commander".
 Even though the appointment as 17th Army head was a promotion, Hoth unsuccessfully asked to remain with the 3rd Panzer Group; Fedor von Bock also expressed his opposition, not wanting to lose an "outstanding armoured commander".
 Upon moving to the 17th Army, Hoth ordered an advance against Lozova, taking it after two days of fighting.
 He then split the army to attack both Izium as well as Stalino.
 However, the German operations in the region slowed down due to bad weather and the widespread destruction of infrastructure, causing Hitler to order a focus on Kharkov.
 The 17th Army was supposed to help in this operation as well, forcing it to attack in three directions.
 Spread across a wide area, Hoth's force also encountered heavy resistance as the Red Army mobilized about 150,000 workers to assist the defense of the Donbas.
 Though the 17th Army ultimately captured most of the middle Don, its advance was slow and costly.
 Eventually, Hoth argued for a pause of offensive operations due to logistical issues and the exhaustion of his troops.

 Hoth was an active supporter of the war of annihilation (Vernichtungskrieg) against the Soviet Union, calling on his men to understand the need for "harsh punishment of Jewry".
 Under Hoth's command, units of the 17th Army took part in the hunt for and murder of Jews in its territory of control.
-In response to the issuance of the Severity Order by Walter von Reichenau, he issued an order of the day in November 1941.
+He had a good working relationship with the Einsatzgruppen death squads, and provided them with even more support than Stülpnagel as they carried out mass murders in the 17th Army's rear areas.
+In response to the issuance of the Severity Order by Walter von Reichenau, Hoth issued an order of the day in November 1941.
 The document began with a relatively lengthy discussion of history, decrying Jewish influence on Europe, before extolling recent German victories as part of a mission to "save European culture from Asiatic barbarism" and promising the impending collapse and complete "annihilation" of the Soviet Union, an "enslaved and joyless country".
 Finally, he gave the following directive to troops under his command: